 While I was working for my first company, at some point I was able to finally take formal chanoyu lessons, which I had been drawn to early on but didn’t live near a school.
 (Chanoyu often translated as ‘Japanese tea ceremony’, although it literally means ‘Hot Water for Tea.’
 There is no proper English term to describe the full meaning of the practice.)
 I studied for several years at the Urasenke Foundation in San Francisco, which made a tremendous and enduring impact on my tea viewpoint.
 The call to study chanoyu arose for me naturally, as in my own daily tea drinking, I was already uncovering space to explore and sit with larger questions about life and the magic that happens when people touch tea.
 Chanoyu was instrumental in beginning a healing process in the relationship between my often disconnected body, thinking brain, and neglected spirit.
 The roots of how I teach tea meditation / chado (‘Way of Tea’) largely come from my time with chanoyu study.

 I do get a lot of questions about tea ceremony, as this seems to be the main way Westerners envision what tea study means.
 While I have studied tea ceremony in various forms (formally and informally), I do not teach tea ceremony, as I consider that to be stealing (steya, in Sanskrit and yoga) and potentially harmful unless one is an authorized teacher and dedicated lineage holder.
-I had the choice to pursue that path, of lineage teaching, but I chose not to specifically because I was interested to keep exploring tea interconnectedness in other ways and wasn’t ready to “settle down,” and dedicate to only one tradition.
+I had the choice to pursue the path of lineage teaching, but I chose not to specifically because I was interested to keep exploring tea interconnectedness in other non-traditional ways.

 3. Industry and Business Experience

 I wouldn’t say I really learned tea from being in the industry of it, but I have learned much more about what it means to global economy, history, and culture from being a tea professional.
 I’ve held a number of education-focused company roles in my career with tea, and volunteered and worked with trade and non-profit organizations.
 And actually, I’ve never worked in sales, marketing or product development – only education – which means that even after nearly two decades, I’m still very much a newbie in those other areas (!), while education is ingrained in my bones and my true calling.
-Working in this way means I’ve had the great joy of being able to learn from other experienced tea people along the way – the 10 years I spent judging various tea competitions, for example, were amazing largely because I got to cup tea alongside such wise tasters from other cultures and countries (Sharyn Johnston, Nalin Modha, Lydia Kung and the late David Walker, among them).
+Working in this way means I’ve had the great joy of being able to learn from other experienced tea people along the way – the 10 years I spent judging various tea competitions, for example, were amazing largely because I got to cup tea alongside such wise tasters from other cultures and countries.
 It challenged me to expand my feeling and depth about the other paths tea takes and to move away from polarities.
-I also spent quite a few years in curriculum development (teaching, designing, writing) for certification programs.
+I also spent several years in curriculum development (teaching, designing, writing) for certification programs.

 Over the years, as I sat with the multidimensional industry experiences I had, it ultimately solidified for me that there is a yawning gap between what we teach and how we teach, especially in the West.
 While I personally spent my early years learning tea in an environment that was very experiential and embodied and personal – and this is the answer I would give when people asked me “How did you learn tea?” – all around me was a growing drive for “learning” tea only in this linear, scholastic sense that didn’t really emphasize the much greater importance daily practice and study and the years that this takes.
 It felt like no one wanted to spend time – REALLY spend time – with their tea.
 They just wanted answers.
 They wanted book recommendations and diplomas.